-He currently serves as policy counsel to several large nonprofit health care associations, and he represents numerous health care providers and manufacturers of pharmaceuticals, biologics, and medical devices.
+He currently serves as policy counsel to numerous health care providers and manufacturers of pharmaceuticals, biologics, and medical devices.

 Steve helps clients develop and implement strategies to secure appropriate reimbursement, coding, and coverage policies for new and existing medical technologies and clinical services.
 He works on behalf of manufacturers and associations before the FDA.
 Steve also works with the boards and leadership of manufacturers, health care providers, and associations to assist with strategic planning amid the evolving regulatory and reimbursement landscape for health care services, drugs, and devices.

-He provides unique experience in shaping public policy, including his work throughout the past decade as executive director of a health policy group affiliated with his previous law firm.
+He provides unique experience in shaping public policy.
 He works to develop novel strategies for clients to achieve their objectives, combining his abilities to understand the health care sector and interpret and help shape clinical literature, legislation, and federal regulations.

 Additionally, Steve often serves as the primary contact for health care clients on a range of advocacy and legal issues, including government relations, contracting, and compliance with the federal and state laws governing fraud, abuse, and waste.
 He is particularly effective in discussing and presenting complex substantive issues to policy makers, including clinical issues to medical professionals within the federal agencies and Medicare contractors.